 As the Territorial Assembly had automatically gone out of business on the Autonomy Acts becoming effective in September 1905, a provincial election was necessary, and Haultain prepared to vindicate his policy before the people.

-Despite the fact that he had resolutely set his face against the introduction of party lines in the Assembly, he inclined to the Conservative side in Federal politics, and several of his colleagues were strong Liberals.
+Although he had resolutely set his face against the introduction of party lines in the Assembly, he inclined to the Conservative side in Federal politics, and several of his colleagues were strong Liberals.
 Indeed Mr Ross, who had stood by his side in many a battle, was one of the most influential Liberals in the West.
 Before the provincial question became acute, however, Ross had resigned to become Commissioner of the Yukon, and later, certain other of Mr Haultain's Liberal supporters in the Assembly fell away from him owing to his opposition to the Autonomy legislation enacted by the Laurier Government.

 The Haultain party was defeated at the first provincial election after one of the bitterest political battles ever waged in Canada.